Chapter 3: Retention & Engagement Engineering - The Economic Engine

 - Social: Followers, connections, team invites

 Goal: "Stored value" creates switching costs.
 The more users invest, the harder it is to leave.
+Investment is the flywheel mechanism--each cycle makes the next cycle more valuable.

 Hook Model in Action: Slack